Green Inventory Management for Fashion Retail - Case Study

 Inventory Management for Retail

-You support the inventory manager of a mid-size fashion retail chain; he is in charge of setting the replenishment rules in the ERP.
+You support the inventory manager of a mid-size fashion retail chain.

-You have implemented a periodic review policy Order-Up-To-Level (R, S)
+You have implemented a periodic review policy, Order-Up-To-Level (R, S)

 - Your ERP is reviewing stores’ inventory levels (also called inventory on hand) every R days: IOH